paruuy/k8s-demo-app/README.md

 # Getting Started

+Create a basic Spring Boot app using Docker and Kubernetes

 ## Prerequisites
 * JDK 8 or higher (Please ensure you have a JDK installed and not just a JRE)
 * [Docker](https://docs.docker.com/install/) installed